 The most critical skill you can develop, however, is your ability to truthfully assess value.
 Beginning with your own and expanding out to your team, group, organization, business ecosystem, ad infinitum.
 This is because we can’t improve or correctly express our value unless we know what it is.
 More precisely, unless we know what it isn’t.
-This holds equally true in high paced, high Risk and Uncertainty, ultra-competitive, zero-fail environments of Special Forces and startups.
-Particularly, when pitching yourself, your plan, your venture, to others whose buy-in and approval your success depends upon.
+This holds equally true in high-paced, high Risk and Uncertainty, ultra-competitive, zero-fail environments of Special Forces and startups.
+Particularly, when pitching yourself, your plan, or your venture, to others whose buy-in and approval your success depends upon.

 Understanding and improving our value is no easy task.
-This because, cognitive processes embedded over millions of years of evolution, make seeing the ‘Truth’ about ourselves difficult at best.
+This is because, cognitive processes embedded over millions of years of evolution, make seeing the ‘Truth’ about ourselves difficult at best.
 Cognitive Biases are constantly blinding us to self, deluding us into believing we’re of greater value than we are.
 Knowing our value at any given point and across time is an exceedingly hard task when everything is changing rapidly and nothing less than nature, is at all times seeking to protect our fragile psyche from Cognitive Dissonance.

 The following are a few guiding principles that have helped me over the years, in seeking to know and improve my own value and competitiveness: